 Swoon!
 Yes in Europe, dreams do come true.
 Being a woman from Canada, the idea of skating beside a historical landmark like a castle makes me all giddy inside.
-I actually didn’t skate when I was here and just watched them for a while, but I made note to go ice skating here in the future.
+I didn’t skate when I was here and just watched them for a while, but I made a note to go ice skating here in the future.
 It’s said to look especially enchanting by night and I couldn’t imagine a better way to spend an evening in Budapest.
 What an incredible date night spot this would be … hint, hint, future boyfriends of mine!

 The rink is typically open from November – March, weather permitting.
 It’s open daily – check this schedule for exact hours.
 Skate rental is also available.

 Fees range from €4 – 7 or 1200 – 2000 forints, depending on the day of the week.
 Credit cards are accepted.

-7) Feed the Ducks (Or Your Obsession for Taking Photos of Birds)
+7) Feed the Ducks (Or Your Obsession with Taking Photos of Birds)

-Finishing my stroll through City Park, I again stopped (notice I do this a lot) to take in the steam rising off the pond and to further with my obsession with taking photos of birds.
+Finishing my stroll through City Park, I again stopped (notice I do this a lot) to take in the steam rising off the pond and to further my obsession with taking photos of birds.

 I’m not sure just why, but over the years, I’ve gained this bizarre habit of taking photos of birds whenever I travel.
 I’ve fond memories of going on extreme photo shoots with ducks on a bridge in Verona, swans and ducks on the ice in the pond near the City Hall in Reykjavík, and swans in the castle gardens in Schwerin.

 8) Take a Soak in the Thermal Waters of the Széchenyi Baths With Other Selfie Taking Tourists

-The single top highlight for most people travelling to Budapest is to hit up one of the many thermal baths.
+The single top highlight for most people traveling to Budapest is to hit up one of the many thermal baths.
 This usually ends up being the best part of any weekend in Budapest for me.
 And the most popular one, Széchenyi thermal bath, is popular for a reason.
 Not only is it one of the nicest baths in the city, it’s also the most fun.